alunmeredith/programmingAssignment3/README.md

 	- Writes tidy data set to file.

 ####Decision reasoning
 A long(tall) dataset option has been chosen.
 The reasons for this are because a lot of variables are stored in the header names in the wide dataset.
 With so many variables it is difficult to parse and apply analysis functions to without using logical expressions to parse the variable names.
+Because all of the assignment data has been normalised it also strengthens the argument for long/tall data because they can now be directly compared.

 The meanFreq() and angle() means were excluded because these are a weighted average and the angle() variables are means over a signal window sample.
 In essense these variables are too far extracted from the raw data to be considered measurements, and no longer measure the same instantaneous frequency/time domain measurements of the other variables.